Sergey-sirius/The-Layman-s-Guide-to-Setiing-Up-a-Fully-Featured-Mail-Server/README.md

 # A Layman's Guide to Setting Up a Fully Featured Mail Server
 ![](https://img.shields.io/github/last-commit/0hostus/The-Layman-s-Guide-to-Setiing-Up-a-Fully-Featured-Mail-Server.svg)
 [![](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://github.com/0hostus/The-Layman-s-Guide-to-Setiing-Up-a-Fully-Featured-Mail-Server)

-## This guide will be showing you how to use iRedMail to quickly set up a full-featured mail server on Ubuntu 18.04 on a VPS (Virtual Private Server), allowing you to take control of your email.  :envelope:
+## This guide will show you how to use iRedMail to quickly set up a full-featured mail server on Ubuntu 18.04 on a VPS (Virtual Private Server), allowing you to take control of your email.  :envelope:

 ### Why should I host my own email?
 If your not interested in the myriad of reasons of why you **should** host your own email, feel free to scroll past this and dive into the nitty-gritty.
 ***